-Co-designed by Jonny Hinkle and Billy Miller, Battle for the Universe: Slab City Beatdown is a two-player, competitive card game coming to Kickstarter on January 10, 2017 [UPDATE: The Kickstarter is live].
+Co-designed by Jonny Hinkle and Billy Miller, Battle for the Universe: Slab City Beatdown is a two-player, competitive card game coming to Kickstarter on January 10, 2017.
 This superhero/villain themed card game, with art by Hinkle (and other artists to be determined though the Kickstarter), is envisioned as a non-collectible, expandable game in the same vein as Doomtown: Reloaded, Game of Thrones, and others.
-Hinkle and his collaborators are designing their first game campaign around producing a base set (the titular “Slab City Beatdown”) that will give backers at least four pre-constructed decks with which to learn (and possibly up to ten decks and more than 300 cards when stretch goals are included), as well as a variety of additional cards with which to customize decks.
-Due to the theme and genre, this game is certain to draw comparisons to the 2005 AEG collectible game City of Heroes and Sentinels of the Multiverse, yet this offering isn’t simply a straightforward slug-fest between players.
+Hinkle and his collaborators are designing their first game campaign around producing a base set (the titular “Slab City Beatdown” – which could have more than 300 cards when stretch goals are included) that will give backers at least four pre-constructed decks with which to learn (and possibly up to ten deck with stretch goals), as well as a variety of additional cards with which to customize decks.
+Due to the theme and genre, this game is certain to draw comparisons to the 2005 AEG collectible game City of Heroes, yet this offering isn’t simply a straightforward slug-fest between players.
 Indeed, players have the ability to customize the Objective cards they include within their decks, changing their own win conditions to suit their style of play.
 This unique mechanic makes the endgame incredibly variable, and allows players to be as interactive as they see fit – letting you focus on destroying your enemies or collecting resources or controlling Locations (or some combination of these things!) in order to fulfill your Objective and win the game.
 However, if things don’t go your way, and your Objective seems to become impossible as the game develops, players always have the option to attempt to destroy their opponent’s Base as an alternative win condition.
 That’s right, players get to have their hero or villain operate out of a secret base that offers a unique mix of resources and abilities in order battle for control of Slab City, and eventually the universe.
 Does a competitive, superhero themed expandable card game with unique mechanics seem intriguing?
 Then this could be just the Kickstarter for you!

 What’s in the Box?